 Collapsed veins: This condition happens when there is a prolonged use of intravenous injections.
 It is caused by injections administered over time, blunt needle use, and the practice of injecting drugs into the vein that are meant to be taken orally.
 Veins that are too inflamed or irritated may never heal.

 Infectious diseases: Using dirty, contaminated needles can increase heroin users’ chances of contracting hepatitis, HIV, and other diseases.

 Pneumonia: Users may get this lung infection as heroin depresses people’s breathing, according to Drugs.com.
 People with pneumonia typically experience a cough, fever, shakes, nausea and vomiting, among other symptoms.
 Poor lung health also can lead to tuberculosis, a chronic bacterial infection commonly found in the lungs.

 Overdose: Because black tar heroin is less pure than white heroin, users tend to use more of it for a stronger high and put themselves at risk of using too much.
 Overdose can cause permanent injury or death.
 According to federal data, heroin overdose rates are highest in the Northeast and Midwest, which are regions that have had high availability and access to white-powder heroin as well as the largest heroin user populations in the country.

 Get Help for Black Tar Heroin Addiction Today

 No matter what kind of heroin people decide to use, it is all dangerous, addictive, and deadly.
 Black tar heroin addiction is hard to break, but we at Pathway to Hope can help you find your way back to sobriety.
-Call our 24-hour helpline at (844) 557-8575, and one of our call agents will assist you immediately with what you need.
+Call our 24-hour helpline at (844) 557-8575 or contact us online and one of our call agents will assist you immediately with what you need.

 Get answers today to questions you have about heroin addiction treatment, including how the detox process works and the medications used.
 Take your life back from addiction and begin your recovery today.